 MOAS supports search and rescue efforts at sea by locating vessels in distress.
 When such a vessel is sighted, MOAS informs the appropriate official maritime rescue coordination centre and helps to determine the vessel’s condition and the needs of those on board.
 The crew then assists as directed; by providing water, food, lifejackets, blankets, medical evaluations and emergency treatment.

-Whenever MOAS is at sea and deems there is imminent danger of loss of life, the organization assumes its moral and legal obligations and acts to save lives.
+Whenever MOAS is at sea and deems there is imminent danger of loss of life, the organisation assumes its moral and legal obligation and acts to save lives.

-In 2014 MOAS launched the first private rescue ship in the Mediterranean.
-In two ‘sailing seasons’, the organization saved more than 11,600 men, women and children.
+In 2014 MOAS launched the first private search and rescue initiative in the Mediterranean.
+In two ‘sailing season’, the organisation rescued and assisted more than 11,600 men women and children.

-Thanks to generous donors, MOAS has become a global foundation that can respond quickly wherever a crisis arises.
+Thanks to generous donors, MOAS has now become an international NGO able to respond quickly wherever a crisis arises.

 MOAS was designed and founded by Christopher and Regina Catrambone in conjunction with search-and-rescue professionals, completing its proof of concept in 2014.
 This initial 60-day mission was funded through the contributions of our founders and donations from private citizens.

 From 2015, MOAS was privately funded through the support of the public, grant-making organizations, crowd-funding initiatives, foundations and corporate sponsorship.
 Operational partners, such as MSF, Red Cross Italy and the International Federation of the Red Cross, have also been major contributors to our mission.

 In October 2016, MOAS received its first grant from the Swiss Development Agency SDC, marking our first contribution from any state-affiliate and further securing MOAS’ long-term sustainability.